melo601/YoutubeVancet/README.md

 ## Translation YouTube Vanced

-You can contributor translate YouTube Vanced to your language by visit [ReVanced Extended Crowdin](https://crowdin.com/project/revancedextended)
+You can contributor translate YouTube Vanced to your language by create pull requests to [ReVanced Patches inotia00](https://github.com/inotia00/revanced-patches/pulls)
+.
+Your translation will change in next version if your pull request has merged by inotia00, strings will change from ReVanced to Vanced automatically.

 This is temporary translate site, i will make own later!